-- 1. At least one year prior to the conversion date, the owner will be required to provide written notification to residents of the expected date of loan prepayment or payoff, at which time the owner will no longer be restricted in the level of rent that can be charged.
+- 1. The City will coordinate with owners of expiring subsidies to ensure tenants receive the required notices at 3 years, 6 months, and 12 months, per California law.
+The owner will be required to provide written notification to residents of the expected date of loan prepayment or payoff, at which time the owner will no longer be restricted in the level of rent that can be charged.
 The notice will also contain an estimate of rent increases at the time rental restrictions no longer apply.
 Residents moving into a housing development during this one-year period must also be notified in writing of the pending conversion prior to signing a rental agreement. - 2.
 Property owners will provide relocation assistance to those low-income households who are unable to afford rent increases. - 3.
 If an affordable housing project indicates it is opting out of its affordability restrictions, the City will ensure that affected residents receive notification of the owner's intent and will provide nonfinancial assistance with relocation. - 4.
 The City will solicit interested nonprofit housing corporations to acquire and maintain such projects as low-income housing.
 The City will assist an interested nonprofit housing corporation in applying for state or federal assistance for acquisition.

-Quantified Objective: Conservation of all 391 publicly assisted units; none at-risk during the planning cycle.
+Quantified Objective: Conservation of all 391 publicly assisted units; especially the 100 federally assisted units at Buttes Christian Manor which are set to expire in 2025.